kmcooper/MINKWIC2023/README.md

 Let's use that as a guideline for this README page!

-## Purpose
-This is a demo code repository for MINK WIC 2023 attendees to use to build their first GitHub repo.
-Sometimes it is easier to grab a template for a repository and use it to build your project instead of starting from scratch.
-This can be your template.

 ## Getting Started
 ### Copy this Repository
 For more information on how to copy this repository into your own account, click here: [Getting Started](https://github.com/kmcooper/MINKWIC2023/blob/main/documents/getting_started.md)